BYU-CS-260/lab3/README.md

 ![xkcd](images/xkcd.png)

-## Additional Functionality

-Once you complete the tutorial, add the following functionality:

-### More navigation buttons

-Add buttons to navigate to the first comic and the last comic.

-### Date and time for comments

-Add the current date and time to every comment that is created, then show the current date and time after or below the author's name.
-You may want to use the [moment](https://momentjs.com/) to  help you format the date and time.

 ## Link to GitHub repository

 In a footer, you must include a link to your GitHub repository, which must be